 Candy tagged along with Daddy Joe on his men’s clothing buying trips from Springfield & Wilbraham to New York.
 Fun, learned business and went to lots of restaurants.

 Candy left teaching Spanish & French at Longmeadow High School and was “rookie of the year” and Keyettes advisor whose club won the national award for excellence in Washington, D.C.
 After 6 years, she left teaching and her old life to embark on a new phase.
 Wanted to try a career in business in New York.
 Seven Sisters network helped make connections for entry level positions.
 Spent cold winter days interviewing at places like Deloitte Touche Ross Accounting, Revillon Furs, and Republic National Bank.
 Hung out at St. Patrick’s Cathedral between appointments to keep warm.
 At an interview with CW, the prospective executive boss at Republic Bank, he told Candy she’d have to be called by her given name Carol as it was more professional.
 Fine.
 New life.
 At 30 it was time.

-Got offers from all three but ended up at Republic, leaving $9,500 teaching salary for a whopping $18,000 a year as Executive Assistant to CW, Head of Asian Lending.
+Got several offers but ended up at Republic, leaving $9,500 teaching salary for a whopping $18,000 a year as Executive Assistant to CW, Head of Asian Lending.
 Moved from Massachusetts to Scarsdale, New York to live with sister Cindy & her roommate Elaine.
-For the next several months commuted into Manhattan on Metro North from Hartsdale stop.
+For the next several months commuted into Manhattan on Metro North.

 55 West 76th